rjkviegas/skills-workshops/week-2/domain_modelling/README.md

 ## Instructions

-* Using the process above, spend 25 minues implementing the coin flipping program.
+* Using the process above, spend 25 minutes implementing the coin flipping program.

 * For this workshop, so that you can focus on domain modelling and not rspec syntax, don't write tests.

-* After the 25 minutes is up, spend another 25 minutes implementing the picky picnic user stories.
+* After the 25 minutes is up, spend another 25 minutes implementing the picky picnic user stories using the same domain modelling-driven approach.

 ### Picky picnic